Giant Rhubarb foliage

 A gorgeous specimen plant for a large garden area; massive leaves on stalks rise up to 10 feet and unfurl up to 6 feet wide; it loves moist to wet enviroments so it is great alongside a pond; can be invasive in moist warmer climates;

-Giant Rhubarb's attractive enormous serrated lobed palmate leaves remain green in colour throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Giant Rhubarb's attractive enormous serrated lobed palmate leaves remain green in colour throughout the year on a plant with an upright spreading habit of growth.

 Giant Rhubarb is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.